 Environmental Factors Can Influence How Fast One Ages

 Some people age faster than others due to exposure to adverse environmental stressors.
-Exposure to chemical, biologic, and physical agents can reduce the stability and integrity of DNA, leading to DNA replication errors and causing genetic lesions.
+Exposure to chemical, biological, and physical agents can reduce the stability and integrity of DNA, leading to DNA replication errors and causing genetic lesions.

 Researchers have shown that diet and nutrition are associated with levels of DNA damage and the capacity to repair DNA.
 For instance, scientists have demonstrated DNA repair capacity increases with higher levels of certain antioxidant agents in the blood.